 Keep in mind that setting diagnostic data to off is only supported on Windows Enterprise, Education, and Server editions.
 The minimum diagnostic data that you can send with Windows Pro is disabling optional diagnostic data and only sending required data.

-How to disable Windows telemetry PDQ Connect
+How do you disable Windows telemetry with PDQ Connect?

-With PDQ Connect, gain real-time visibility, deploy software, remediate vulnerabilities, schedule reports, automate maintenance tasks, and access remote devices from one easy-to-use platform.
+With PDQ Connect, get real-time visibility into remote and local devices, deploy software, remediate vulnerabilities, automate routine maintenance, and remotely troubleshoot endpoints from one easy-to-use platform.

 In PDQ Connect, click on Packages, then click Create package.